davsjob/PPI_Project_HT_2025/README.md

 Brief overview of suggested articles can be found below:

 contact_based_PPI.pdf - Bonvin 2015, predicting PPI strength using contact types (polar/apolar) (charged/polar) and is in essence highligting that structural features are important.
-The

 ESM2 - A protein language model that can predict protein structure.
 Transformer style model (i.e ChatGPT similar).
 The interesting part (not mentioned in the paper) is that the embeddings are information dense and can be used for more than predicting structure.